Skip to content

 Rivas team member Russ Anber spoke to WBN in the aftermath and wasn’t just unhappy with the positive test.

-“He’s not going to say ‘hey, I tested positive but the BBBoC gave me a pass.
-They allowed me to fight so I won the fight but it wasn’t fair,” Anber told World Boxing News in July.
+“He won’t say, ‘Hey, I tested positive, but the BoC gave me a pass.
+In July, they allowed me to fight, so I won, but it wasn’t fair,” Anber told World Boxing News.

-“You know, I cheated as I wore the wrong gloves that I wasn’t supposed to wear.
-I tested positive but I won anyway but it wasn’t fair.’
+“You know, I cheated as I wore the wrong gloves I wasn’t supposed to wear.
+I tested positive but won anyway, but it wasn’t fair.’
 He is not going to say that.

 “You know you don’t win fair and square when you are doing things that you’re doing.
 When you’re cheating with whatever you’re taking into your system.